-County shall review the billing and notify the Contractor within fifteen (15) working days if an individual item or group of costs is being questioned.
-Contractor has the option of delaying the entire claim pending resolution of the cost(s).
-Payments of approved billing shall be made within thirty (30) days of receipt of a complete, correct, and approved billing and reporting.
-To expedite payment, Contractor shall reference the Resolution Number assigned to the Contract on each invoice.
+County shall review the invoice and notify the Contractor within fifteen (15) working days if an individual item or group of costs is being questioned.
+Contractor has the option of delaying the entire invoice pending resolution of the cost(s).
+Payment of approved invoices shall be made within thirty (30) days of receipt of a complete, correct, and approved invoice.

-Contractor shall submit invoices for services to:
+Contractor shall submit invoices to:

-HHSA Administration Attn: BH Fiscal 950 Maidu Avenue Nevada City, CA 95959
+Via mail: HHSA Administration Attn: BH Fiscal 950 Maidu Avenue Nevada City, CA 95959 Or Via Email: BH.Fiscal@co.nevada.ca.us CC: Contract Manager (refer to Notifications